The Kamala Harris coconut tree meme, explained as best we can

 From the coconut trees to the Venn diagrams, the Harris memes embrace what detractors might consider a gaffe.
 Trump, for instance, has dubbed Harris "laughing Kamala," saying the laugh makes her seem "crazy."

-Take another example, which grew out of one of Harris's go-to lines dating back to her 2020 presidential run: “I can imagine what can be, unburdened by what has been.”
+Take another example, which grew out of one of Harris' go-to lines dating back to her 2020 presidential run: “I can imagine what can be, unburdened by what has been.”

 The RNC compiled a supercut of Harris being "unburdened" and shared it on social media, arguing that it shows she is “unoriginal, annoying, and highly incompetent.”
 But the attacks aren’t sticking, as her supporters have taken ownership of the line and the laughter.